DorianAtSchool/Franka_table/README.md

 This package provides MuJoCo scenes and Python helpers for Franka Emika Panda tabletop manipulation, including:

-- A 4‑robot Franka Panda table scene
+- A 4-robot Franka Panda table scene
-- Gymnasium environments for single‑arm PPO training
+- Gymnasium environments for single-arm PPO training
 - Scripted pickup/sweep demos for robot 1
-- Tools to record and build LeRobot‑style datasets (state only or with images)
+- Tools to record and build LeRobot-style datasets (state only or with images)

-Everything under this folder is self‑contained and can be imported as the `franka_table` Python package from the repository root.
+Everything under this folder is self-contained and can be imported as the `franka_table` Python package from the repository root.

 ## Requirements